muziejus/javascripting-english-major/14-events-popups.md

 ### Changing map state with a click

-This one is trickier and requires changing the GeoJSON file.
-I’ve gone through and added a `.div` property for each place that has, for its value, the same text as in `data-tab`.
-I then also changed how we define `couldBeFeatures` to include a `.div` property for every feature in that array.
-And then, things get a bit easier:
+This one is trickier and requires returning to the GeoJSON file.
+I had added a `.div` property back in [Chapter 11](/11-geojson) for each place that has, for its value, the same text as in `data-tab`.
+As a result of that property, I just need to add these lines:

 ```javascript
 $("#poem a").click(function(){